stegiks/Software-Development-for-Information-Systems/Parallel_Notes.md

 # Tsefo
 ## ann.cpp

-## Vamana 577 Check whether robustPrune will make iterating the loop not feasible DONE
+## Vamana 577 Check whether robustPrune will make iterating the loop not feasible DONE --> This cannot be parallelized due to many dependencies

-## filteredFindMedoid 452-465 parallelize loop with care for the indexing whether or not it is CS DONE
+## filteredFindMedoid 452-465 parallelize loop with care for the indexing whether or not it is CS DONE --> This does not give any speedup because of the overhead from critical section in the unordered_map

 ## find how to precalculate distances between points before building the graph

 ## graph.cpp